Enrolment for courses re-starting in 2020/21 is now closed.

 If you're from outside the UK, you need a visa or immigration permission to study with us, and something has changed since you last enrolled, we will arrange a Right to Study appointment to verify your visa and immigration documents in-person.
 We are asked to do this by UK Visas and Immigration (UKVI).
 Your appointment will happen sometime during the summer term.

 Step 1: Online registration

-Online registration for courses re-starting in the spring term is open.
+Online registration for courses re-starting in 2020/21 is now closed.

 Online registration is how you provide all the information we need to enrol you.

 - confirm we have the correct personal details

 - check your passport upload and let us know about any changes

 - check your visa and immigration documentation and let us know about any changes

 - pay your tuition fees or provide confirmation of your funding arrangements

 - agree to our enrolment terms and conditions